 Frequently Asked Questions

-What are the 5 components of ABA?
+What are the 5 principles of behavior ABA?

-What are the 7 dimensions of ABA?
+What are the 7 dimensions of ABA behavioral?

 Janice is a Board Certified Behavior Analyst.
 She graduated from the University of British Columbia with a Bachelor of Arts in Psychology and Special Education.
 She also holds a Master of Science in Applied Behaviour Analysis (ABA) from Queen’s University, Belfast.
 She has worked with and case managed children and youth with autism and other intellectual and/or developmental disabilities in home and residential setting since 2013.